 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
 You may, however, apply for other project grants, but for another project concept.
 You may also apply for a grant to a research environment in crime, segregation, or the societal consequences of digitisation, but please note that any overlap between the applications will be taken into account in the weighted assessment of the need for resources.

 Further information about the grants you may apply for during the same year are shown in on the page Several grants simultaneously Opens in new window..

 What requirements apply if I already have a grant from the Swedish Research Council?

-The table below shows information and restrictions for the grants you may apply for if you already have an ongoing grant.
+If you already have an ongoing grant, then further information about the grants you may apply for are shown in on the page Several grants simultaneously.
+Opens in new window.
 Please note that if you are the project leader for an ongoing project grant, this must have a different focus and a different project concept for you to be able to apply.
-If you are the project leader for an ongoing research environment grant, you may submit an application under this call, provided that the project grant application is not part of the research environment grant.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.